This BLOG On Mortgage Rates After Government Shutdown Was UPDATED And PUBLISHED On November 9th, 2013

 Mortgage Rates After Government Shutdown On Government Loans

-Government sponsored mortgage products such as FHA insured mortgage loans, VA mortgage loans, USDA mortgage loans, and FEMA mortgage loans are back to running at full capacity after the government shutdown.
-Getting 4506 T transcripts from the IRS was a major impact in closing loans during the government shutdown but now everything is back on track.
+Government-sponsored mortgages such as FHA, VA, USDA, and Conventional mortgage loans are back to running at full capacity after the government shutdown.
+Getting 4506 T transcripts from the IRS was a major impact on closing loans during the government shutdown but now everything is back on track.

 Long Term Mortgage Rates After Government Shutdown

 Financial experts predict that over the long term, mortgage rates will increase.

 - The Federal Reserve Board’s mission is to eventually reduce buying bonds.

 - The Federal Reserve Board has been aggressively buying bonds to stimulate the economy.